 In addition to her 1989 term as president of the Philadelphia County Medical Society, Dr. Bartuska served as the Pennsylvania Medical Society delegate to the American Medical Association from 1979 to 2000.
 In 1987 Dr. Bartuska served as president of the American Medical Women's Association, using her position to raise the profile of the growing numbers of excellent women physicians and to promote the recruitment of more women into leadership roles in academic medicine.

 Dr. Bartuska's devotion and advocacy for women in the medical and scientific professions bore fruit in her own family.
-Her youngest daughter is now a family practitioner in Maryland.
-Two other children have pursued scientific careers one as a geologist and the other, having earned a Ph.D., is a recently president of the Ecological Society of America.
-Though officially retired, Dr. Bartuska still remains active in state medical societies and medical writing, and mentors younger doctors by working with them in editing manuscripts and reviews.
+Her youngest daughter is a family practitioner in Maryland.
+Two other children have pursued scientific careers one as a geologist and the other, having earned a Ph.D., has served as president of the Ecological Society of America.
+Even after her official retirement, Dr. Bartuska remained active in state medical societies and medical writing, and mentored younger doctors by working with them in editing manuscripts and reviews.